Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Step 3: Review each potential financial mentor's credentials

-Step 4: Ask these questions before hiring
+Step 4: Ask questions before hiring

-Asking targeted questions before hiring a financial mentor is a great way to weed out the ones who aren’t a great fit.
-Make sure you to ask questions that cover key areas like expertise, communication style, and ideal clients.
+Asking targeted questions before hiring a financial mentor is a great way to weed out the ones who aren't a great fit.
+Make sure you ask questions that cover key areas like expertise, communication style, and ideal clients.

 Not sure where to start?
 Here are some suggestions: